seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab07-Prepare-and-deploy-Cloud-Adoption-plan-and-customize-it/LabExercise-1.md

       Please select : **Yes**, then select **Next**.

-9. On **Creating your business case** section, Please select the answers for each questions:
+9. On **Creating your business case** section, select the answers for each questions as below:

    1. Do you understand the key components of building a business case?